 And I suppose I should say that the present situation could result in further abusive relationships, as couples under stress are forced to live together.

-I’m afraid I am quite unqualified to advise upon how to manage a relationship in such circumstances, but relationship counselling is still available, and the charity Relate has put together some advice, here.
+I’m afraid I am quite unqualified to advise upon how to manage a relationship in such circumstances, but relationship counselling is still available, and the charity Relate has put together some advice on their website.

 International travel restrictions